jdtsmith/ultra-scroll/README.md

-    time, so that all the other emacs commands that occur when new content is brought into view (font-lock) can run without causing scroll lag, for all your different modes. **Faster is better**: 3ms or less in a light buffer would be *ideal*.
+    time, so that all the other emacs commands that occur when new content is brought into view (font-lock) can run without causing scroll lag, for all your different modes. **Faster is better**: 3ms or less[^3] in a light buffer would be *ideal*.
 4. Building `--with-native-comp` is *essential* for ultra-smooth scrolling.
-It increases the speed of each individual scroll commands by **\>3x**, which is important since these commands are called so frequently.
+It increases the speed of each individual scroll command by **\>3x**, which is important since these commands are called so frequently.
-5. On the same build (NS, v29.4, with native-comp), `ultra-scroll` is about **40% faster** than `pixel-scroll-precision-mode`.
+5. On the exact same build (NS, v29.4, with native-comp), `ultra-scroll` is about **40% faster** than `pixel-scroll-precision-mode`.
 Except on slower machines, or in very heavy buffers and/or on large window sizes where your performance is right on the edge, this shouldn't be too noticeable.
-6. On the same system (an M2 mac), `ultra-scroll` on `emacs-mac` is 10-15% faster than on NS builds like `emacs-plus`.
+6. On the same system (an M2 mac), `ultra-scroll` on `emacs-mac` is 10-15% faster than it is on NS builds like `emacs-plus`.
 Very likely not noticeable.
 7. The mode-line gets updated *very often* during smooth scrolls (and in general), and poorly written fancy modeline add-ons are a common source of slow-down.
 Good modeline modes will *rate-limit* their